-Stress testing needs to be done in order to determine the break-even point of any software or the product.
+Stress testing needs to be done in order to determine the break-even point of any software or product.
 This testing is done in order to check to what extent can the product handle user stress.

 Endurance refers to testing the duration to which the product can bear the overload without coming to a halt or breakdown position.

 Spike testing refers to checking the durability of the product under test for a sudden increase in user activity.